cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Factors of threats are organized as follows.

-Misoperation: An act that an authorized user (including an administrator) of the system accidentally operated by mistake.
+Mis-operation: An act that an authorized user (including an administrator) of the system accidentally operated by mistake.
 For example, it is incorrectly supposed that an operation to coin 100,000 yen is incorrectly dispatched for 1 million yen.

 Legitimate users’ malice: Acts performed by a legitimate user of the system (including administrator etc) with malicious intent.
 For example, theft or unauthorized use of the signature private key due to internal fraud.
 In this case, it is the purpose of identifying acts that can be factors, and the purpose and incentive of the act are not limited here.